-Housing Minister Phil Twyford today unveiled news standards for all rental homes in NZ
+Housing Minister Phil Twyford unveils new standards for all NZ rental homes

 But Green Building Council boss Andrew Eagles said Twyford's announcement was not quite good enough.

-He said Housing New Zealand homes won't fall under these standards for another four years and that's too late.
+He said Housing New Zealand homes wouldn't fall under the standards for another four years and that was too late.

 "New Zealand has waited way too long for moves like the one today, and there's no time to waste to improve the sorry state of all our rental homes."